I am James Linden, a hard-core computer geek with multiple virtual personality disorder.

 I am the founder and head geek of Digital Dock, a web development and technology infrastructure automation company based in the United States and Canada.

-For more about my professional skills, background, and interests, see my skill tree.
+For more about my professional skills, see my full resume.

 I was born on at 2:10 AM in the Loma Linda University Medical Center, Loma Linda, California, USA.
 My dad was serving in the US Air Force at the time, so, technically, I'm a military brat, but his enlistment was over before I was old enough to have memories of it.